 Anne Bancroft (The Graduate) plays teacher Anne Sullivan, who is hired by a wealthy Southern family to teach their deaf, blind, and mute daughter, Helen Keller (Patty Duke, Valley of Dolls), how to communicate with the outside world.

 Reaction & Thoughts:

 Anne Sullivan, lifelong teacher and companion to Keller, represents exactly that.
-Her tenacity is the driving force of the story.
+Sullivan’s determination is the driving force of the story.
 In attempting to remove Keller from the world of darkness and teach her to be self-sufficient, Sullivan managed to achieve the impossible — she was indeed a miracle worker.

 Conclusions & Final Thoughts:

 The Miracle Worker is a powerful story about patience and endurance.
 I’ve seen the play on stage, but this movie version of the play remains unbeatable; it has two amazing performances, and Arthur Penn’s imaginative direction.
 Remade in 1979, with Patty Duke as Sullivan, and Melissa Gilbert as Helen, and yet again, in 2000.
 There is also a sequel of sorts titled The Miracle Continues (1984), with Blythe Danner as Sullivan, and Mare Winningham as Helen.
 B&W, 106 minutes, Not Rated.